Did you know that heart disease remains the leading cause of death in the United States?

 Because heart disease is more common as you age, it’s important to have regular checkups and know your heart disease risk factors.

 High blood pressure, high cholesterol, diabetes and smoking are key risk factors for heart disease, and nearly half of us have at least one of these four.
 Poor nutrition and exercise habits can increase your risk for heart disease.
 This can lead to fatty deposits called plaque to collect in your artery walls and slow the blood flow from the heart.

 The number of people affected by heart disease increases with age in both men and women.
 As you get older blood vessels become less flexible, making it harder for blood to move through them easily.

-“While heart disease is most prevalent in people age 60 and older, it can begin to develop much earlier in life,” according to Jorge Gonzalez, MD, a cardiologist at Scripps Clinic Mission Valley.
+“While heart disease is most prevalent in people age 60 and older, it can begin to develop much earlier in life,” says Jorge Gonzalez, MD, a cardiologist at Scripps Clinic.
 “Cardiovascular disease affects more than 35 percent of people age 39 and older, and more than 10 percent of those age 20 to 39.
 That’s why it is so important to live a heart-healthy lifestyle at every age.”